 Unknown gestures, such as shaking the device, are recognized as anomaly.

 Both the nRF52840 Development Kit and nRF5340 Development Kit use the NCS simulated sensor machine learning model.
 The model uses simulated sensor data to recognize the following simulated wave types:

 squarewave signal can also be generated by the simulated sensor.
 This signal is unknown to the machine learning model and therefore it is marked as anomaly.

 The application displays LED effects that correspond to the machine learning results.
 For more detailed information, see the User interface section.

 The nRF Machine Learning application has a modular structure, where each module has a defined scope of responsibility.
-The application uses the Event Manager to distribute events between modules in the system.
+The application uses the Application Event Manager to distribute events between modules in the system.

 The following figure shows the application architecture.
-The figure visualizes relations between Event Manager, modules, drivers, and libraries.
+The figure visualizes relations between Application Event Manager, modules, drivers, and libraries.